```

 What reviewers look for

-• Transparent methodology (where applicable)
+• Transparent methodology where applicable

-• Balanced interpretation of evidence
+• Balanced and proportionate interpretation of evidence

 • Actionable implications and future directions

-4. Professional Practice Standards & Position Papers
+Professional Practice Standards & Position Papers

 Position

-Editorial note: These papers may not follow an experimental design; they are assessed for clarity, governance structure, evidence alignment, transparency of assumptions, and practical usability.
+Editorial note: These papers may not follow an experimental design.
+They are assessed for clarity, governance structure, evidence alignment, transparency of assumptions, and practical usability.

 How this track is evaluated

-• Defined scope and audience
+• Defined scope and intended audience

 • Explicit terminology and operational definitions